7 Ways to Encourage Positive Behaviour in your Dog

 You can take your dog on a walk and let him play on his own for some time.
 Since they are filled with energy and curiosity, dogs enjoy their time outside.
 Teaching him new tricks and making him practice every day will keep his mind active.
-To increase the communication, you can play games with him such as fetch and throw; you can bring puzzle toys, interactive games, arrange nose work games inside the house, and introduce them to new faces including people and other dogs.
+To increase communication, you can play games with him such as fetch and throw; you can bring puzzle toys, interactive games, arrange nose work games inside the house, and introduce them to new faces including people and other dogs.

 Play Training Games

 Training doesn’t have to be strict or in a structured environment.
 It can be as much fun as any other game.
 You can use teach commands while playing games.
-Playing fetch with your dog can be useful to teach him commands such as ‘sit’, ‘retrieve’, ‘stop’, ‘kneel’, ‘come’, ‘go’, etc. Just like most of the dogs, your dog may already love to play.
-He will not only appreciate the outdoor time but also enjoy to the fullest.
+Playing fetch with your dog can be useful to teach him commands such as ‘sit’, ‘retrieve’, ‘stop’, ‘kneel’, ‘come’, ‘go’, etc. Just like most dogs, your dog may already love to play.
+He will not only appreciate the outdoor time but also enjoy it to the fullest.
 And you can use this time to teach him appropriate commands and train him with fun.

 Discourage Him from Biting and Nipping